axense234/Halloween-Countdown/README.md

 # **Halloween Countdown**

-A simple HTML-CSS-JS project for playing around with dates/countdown functionality.
+A simple HTML-CSS-JS project for playing around with dates / countdown functionality.

 ## **Description**

-A simple HTML-CSS-JS project for playing around with dates/countdown functionality.This project is themed around Halloween,displaying how many days,hours,minutes and seconds there are left untill Halloween.
+A simple HTML-CSS-JS project for playing around with dates / countdown functionality.
+This project is themed around Halloween, displaying how many days, hours, minutes and seconds there are left until Halloween.

 ## **Getting Started**